ShadowNode/shadownode.github.io/content/modpack tips/stoneblock2.md

 ## Commands

-There's a good number of commands that you should be aware of for using this pack, espcially in group play and you can find them on our commands page under the [Island/Cave](/home/commands/#islandcave-area) section.
+There's a good number of commands that you should be aware of for using this pack, especially in group play and you can find them on our commands page under the [Island/Cave](/home/commands/#islandcave-area) section.

 #### Getting Started